apioo/psx/doc/getting_started/installation.rst

 pre-packaged release which already includes all dependencies which you can download at https://github.com/k42b3/psx/releases.

-Then you can install the sample project with the following command:
+You can install the sample project with the following command:

 .. code::